derrick-yu1/4-Bit-CPU/README.md

 Timing Diagram:

-The signals Cs and Lp are HIGH, which means the RAM module will output its data to the program counter.
+The signals Cs is HIGH, allowing the RAM module to load its content onto the bus.
+The signal Lp is HIGH, allowing the program counter to load data form the bus, in this case the content from the RAM module.

 Diagram:

-T6: No operation
+T6: This is a no operation.